Yemiluna/alx-pre_course/README.md

+this is yemiluna.
-I am alx student and i am proud
+I am alx student and i am proud.